 - Thousands of LEP applicants faced prolonged delays and wrongful denials in receiving benefits, causing deep economic hardship, pain, hunger, and homelessness; - Applicants had serious problems reaching NYSDOL and report having made hundreds to thousands of unsuccessful phone calls to NYSDOL over the course of weeks to months to apply for unemployment or resolve problems.
-If a LEP worker did eventually connect to a person, NYSDOL frequently provided inadequate or no interpretation; - Low-wage workers-especially LEP workers-could not effectively apply for benefits online because of technological and language barriers; - The NYSDOL failed to make services available in languages other than English, resulting in delays and wrongful denials of benefits to eligible LEP applicants in violation of federal and state laws; - For the first year of the pandemic, NYSDOL failed to translate its website and the federal unemployment application-including key applications and instructions-into languages other than English, preventing LEP workers from filing claims; - o Few vital documents have been translated into New York's six most frequently spoken languages, resulting in prolonged delays, inability to access benefits, and wrongful denials; - LEP workers faced wrongful denials because they had difficulty completing English-only forms, and faced language barriers in contesting their employer's objections to their eligibility and NYSDOL ineligibility determinations; - NYSDOL's private contractor, ID.me, illegally cut off and created barriers to benefits for eligible LEP claimants and has not translated many of its identity verification mechanisms or key vital documents into New York's six, much less 12, most frequently spoken languages; - Due to NYSDOL internal errors, NYSDOL overpaid thousands of claimants and now seeks to recoup money already spent-even though the federal government has made clear in guidance that states should waive broad categories of non-fraudulent overpayments; - Community and legal organizations had to fill the gap caused by NYSDOL's failures and helped fill out and translate vital documents and applications for thousands of workers. - In 2021, NYSDOL disproportionately denied unemployment benefits to applicants with Limited English Proficiency at higher rates than English speakers.
+If a LEP worker did eventually connect to a person, NYSDOL frequently provided inadequate or no interpretation; - Low-wage workers-especially LEP workers-could not effectively apply for benefits online because of technological and language barriers; - The NYSDOL failed to make services available in languages other than English, resulting in delays and wrongful denials of benefits to eligible LEP applicants in violation of federal and state laws; - For the first year of the pandemic, NYSDOL failed to translate its website and the federal unemployment application-including key applications and instructions-into languages other than English, preventing LEP workers from filing claims; - o Few vital documents have been translated into New York's six most frequently spoken languages, resulting in prolonged delays, inability to access benefits, and wrongful denials; - LEP workers faced wrongful denials because they had difficulty completing English-only forms, and faced language barriers in contesting their employer's objections to their eligibility and NYSDOL ineligibility determinations; - NYSDOL's use of a private contractor, ID.me, led to workers being illegally cut off and created barriers to benefits for eligible LEP claimants.
+According to workers and advocates, ID.me did not always translate their notifications of failed verifications or did not notify them at all; - Due to NYSDOL internal errors, NYSDOL overpaid thousands of claimants and now seeks to recoup money already spent-even though the federal government has made clear in guidance that states should waive broad categories of non-fraudulent overpayments; - Community and legal organizations had to fill the gap caused by NYSDOL's failures and helped fill out and translate vital documents and applications for thousands of workers. - In 2021, NYSDOL disproportionately denied unemployment benefits to applicants with Limited English Proficiency at higher rates than English speakers.
 NYSDOL also denied Hispanic and African American, Native American, and Hawaiian claimants unemployment benefits at higher rates compared to non-Hispanics and Whites, respectively.